 I tell you this because I want you to understand how delicious this jam is.
 I take blueberry everything very seriously and don’t waste my time on “meh” blueberry goods.
 Like those commercially prepared blueberry jams.
 Those are “meh” all the way.
 Loaded with sugar that covers up the natural sweet tartness of the blueberries, those jams almost make you feel like you are eating candy instead of a fruit product!
 I don’t give those jams the time of day.
 There is no need to when making your own homemade jam is easy as can be and has none of the added refined sugars or preservatives the store bought stuff contains.
 Delicious, homemade blueberry jam can be yours for the sandwich slathering in under 20 minutes.

 How, you ask?
 With the help of the magically oh-so-healthy chia seed.
 Chia seeds are these teeny tiny black (or sometimes white) seeds that are actually miniature super heroes.
 They are loaded with fiber, protein, calcium, and Omega-3s.
-Chia seeds take on the flavor of whatever they are added to and transform from dry little seeds into a clingy gelatin-like consistency when mixed with a liquid.
-With the assistance of these little chia seed pals of mine, making your own homemade jam is easy peasy and full of fruity goodness instead of the sugar and funky additives almost all store bought kinds have.
+Chia seeds take on the flavor of whatever they are added to.
+BONUS!
+They transform from dry little seeds into a clingy gelatin-like consistency when mixed with a liquid.
+With the assistance of these little chia seed pals of mine, making your own homemade jam is easy peasy!
+Plus, full of fruity goodness instead of the sugar and funky additives almost all store bought kinds have.
 Best of all, there is minimal cooking gear required, just a sauce pan and a potato masher or blender!

 This blueberry chia jam is a lovely addition to a traditional peanut butter sandwich, but it is also delicious on toast, muffins, biscuits, oatmeal, overnight oats, and desserts.
 The magic and wonder of this simple jam is endless, so let’s get cooking.
 Once your jam is done and hanging out in your fridge, it should keep for up to two weeks.